matymcleod/adhdApp/README.md

 # adhdApp Project

 adhdApp is a helper app for persons with adhd.
 Features include tasks with timers and alerts.
 Strategies for when plans change, need to stay focussed for longer than possible, self-regulation techniques.
 Aso, there will be a support community and social aspect.
+Tools for folks struggling to keep consistent focus and reliable output.

 ## Final Product